London NRMM Low Emission Zone

 The emission levels from non-road machinery is classified in ‘Stages’, ranging from Stage I/1 (most polluting) through to Stage V/5 (cleanest diesel engines available).

 Local Authority enforcement officers carry out routine site visits to check compliance with the NRMM Low Emission Zone and there are penalties for non-compliance.
+The exact penalties vary according to the Local Authority (there are 33 in London), however they are generally legal planning notices (which can lead to a Stop Notice), or fines under a Section 106 agreement.

 Future of the requirements